 The Honorable Brian P. Kemp, Governor of Georgia

 Members of the General Assembly of the State of Georgia

 Members of the State Board of Education

 and

 Superintendent and Members of the

-Clinch County Board of Education
+Calhoun County Board of Education

-Report on Compliance for Each Major Federal Program
+Report on Compliance for The Major Federal Program

-We have audited the Clinch County Board of Education (School District) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2020.
-The School District's major federal programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the Calhoun County Board of Education's (School District) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on its major federal program for the year ended June 30, 2020.
+The School District's major federal program is identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.